karwanessmat/CSharpDesignPatterns/2_Structural Design Patterns/Facade/facade.md

 use: 5/5 High
 # `My Opninon` as `Karwan`
-## Facade makes one step form maney steps.
+## Facade makes one step form many steps.
 # Facade Design Pattern Overview 🏛️

 ## What is the Facade Design Pattern? 🤔